Ivanka Trump Bares Shoulders In Black Dress, Draws Ire Of ‘Star Wars’ Fans: ‘The Force Is Strong In My Family’

 “Storm troopers don’t have the force,” observed one Star Wars fan.

-“The storm troopers are on the dark side…” another remarked.
+“The storm troopers are on the dark side…,” another remarked.

 The comments were even harsher on Twitter, where Ivanka shared the same photo and caption.